Building a Design System Playbook for KB Bank's ecosystem

 2

-Before product teams moved into pre-launch, I evaluated their screens using this Design Playbook — marking each criterion as Pass or Fail.
+Before product teams moved into release, I evaluated their products using this Design Playbook — marking each item as Pass or Fail.

 Use case